 They also save you valuable time.
 Swapping between sizes is effortless; you can pull one off and click another on in a fraction of a second.
 This efficiency adds up, allowing you to move more smoothly through each haircut.
 Finally, investing in a quality set of magnetic guards often means you’re getting a more durable product.
 They are typically built with stronger materials designed to withstand the daily wear and tear of a professional shop.

-A Guide to Magnetic Guard Sizes and Types
+Finding Your Perfect Fit: A Guide to Guard Sizes

 The numbered guard system is the language of the barbershop.
 It’s how you translate a client’s request into a precise, clean haircut.
 While the numbers are fairly standard across the industry, knowing the nuances between sizes, types, and brands is what separates a good barber from a great one.
 Magnetic guards follow this same system, offering a secure and simple way to switch between lengths as you fade, taper, and blend.
 Let’s break down what those numbers mean and what to look for.